What is Bauhaus?

 Sternglas Hamburg Automatik Edition Bronze

-The limited special edition Sternglas Hamburg Automatik Bronze is highlighting Hamurg’s importance.
+The Sternglas Hamburg Automatik is highlighting Hamurg’s importance.
 The 42 mm casing does a good job of emphasizing the design, which was inspired by marine measurement tools.

-The Hamburg Automatic Edition Bronze has a great vintage appearance in conjunction with the green satin-finished dial.
-The visual focal point is the signal orange second hand.
-The engraving of the well-known “Wasserschloss” from Hamburg’s Speicherstadt can be found on the rear of the case in addition to the limitation number.
+The Hamburg Automatic Edition has a great vintage appearance in conjunction with the white satin-finished dial.
+The engraving of the Hamburg’s map can be found on the rear of the case, which is a unique touch we absolutely love.

 Sternglas Marus Green